Idaho State Parks

 How much is an Idaho State Parks Passport?

-Idaho residents pay just $10/year when renewing their vehicle registration — one of the best park deals in America.
-Non-residents pay $7–$14/day or $80/year.
+Idaho residents pay just $10/year when renewing their vehicle registration — covering day-use entry and boat launches at all 30 parks.
+Non-residents pay $7–$14/day or $80/year for an annual pass.

 What is Idaho’s most unique state park?